- Programs & Services

 In consultation with the Dean's Office, CRLT provides support for new faculty in the College of Engineering.
 Programming has included a fall retreat for new faculty to discuss teaching and other topics of professional interest, one-on-one consultations, observations, and midterm student feedback sessions.

-In collaboration with the Deans' Offices in the seven health sciences schools and colleges, CRLT organizes a Teaching Academy for recently hired assistant professors in the College.
+In collaboration with the deans' offices in the seven health sciences schools and colleges, CRLT organizes a Teaching Academy for recently hired assistant professors in the schools and colleges.
 The program includes a two-day orientation in late August covering topics such as Teaching and Assessing Critical Thinking in the Clinic, Course Planning, and Engaging Students in Different Teaching Contexts.
 During the academic year, faculty attend additional workshops and discussions on teaching.
 During their first semester of teaching, assistant professors also participate in CRLT's midterm student feedback or clinical teaching observation programs.

 CRLT’s GSI Teaching Orientation is designed to help new GSIs prepare for their initial teaching experiences.
 It also has proven to be a valuable event for more experienced GSIs and for graduate students who anticipate teaching in the future.